danvuk567/SP500-Stock-Analysis/README.md

 ## **Objective** ##

 In this project, I designed and implemented an end-to-end ETL process along with analytics and visualizations.
 The focus was transform, load and study S&P 500 stock pricing data.
-The sections below describe in great detail the methodologies, technologies and exploratory result observations.
+The sections below describe, in great detail, the methodologies, technologies and exploratory result observations.

 ## **Table of Contents** ##